 I used Anki to learn various Math, Stats, and Software Dev definitions.
-But I kept having three problems with it.
-I resolved them by developing a web app Quizrecall - an automated quiz generator with spaced repetition.
+But it was time consuming and had broken testing effect.
+I resolved these problems by developing a web app Quizrecall - an automated quiz generator with spaced repetition.
 Read on as the app may be something for you as well.

 Time to create: But I always had a problem with having to spend a lot of time creating my flashcards.
 Over time I moved from creating a front-back card to just fill-in-the-blank questions to reduce effort.
 But that still felt too slow.
 I knew it must be possible to generate the cloze questions automatically.
 And over time, I developed an algorithm to do that for me.

 Self-assessment breaks testing effect: Another issue I had with Anki was that I was losing attention during the reviews.
 I kept zoning out and self-assessing my self as “Good” without actually recalling anything.
 The issue here is that Anki allows you to keep pushing one green button.